Shareholders and the Annual General Meeting (AGM)

 AkzoNobel has three classes of shares: common shares, cumulative preferred shares and priority shares.
 Common shares are traded on the Euronext Amsterdam stock exchange.
 Common shares are also traded over-the-counter on OTCQX in the US in the form of American Depositary Receipts (each American Depositary Receipt representing one-third of a common share).
-On December 31, 2017, a total of 252,620,585 common shares and 48 priority shares had been issued.
-The company has been informed that by December 31, 2017, MFS Investment Management and Elliott Advisors (UK) Limited each held more than 5% of the company’s share capital.
+On December 31, 2018, a total of 256 million common shares and 48 priority shares had been issued.
+The company has been informed that by December 31, 2018, Capital Research and Management Company, Norges Bank, MFS Investment Management and Elliott Advisors (UK) Limited each held more than 5% of the company’s share capital.

-The AGM held on April 25, 2017, authorized the Board of Management for a period of 18 months after that date, or, if earlier, until the date on which the AGM again extends the authorization – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from pre-emptive rights, up to a maximum of 10% of the issued share capital, or 20% in case of a merger, acquisition or strategic alliance.
+The AGM held on April 26, 2018, authorized the Board of Management for a period of 18 months after that date, or, if earlier, until the date on which the AGM again extends the authorization – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from pre-emptive rights, up to a maximum of 10% of the issued share capital.
 The Board of Management was also given a mandate to acquire up to a maximum of 10% of the issued share capital of the company.

 Anti-takeover provisions and control

 According to the Code, the company is required to provide an overview of its actual or potential anti-takeover measures, and to indicate in what circumstances it is expected that they may be used.